 The library will be closed on Thursdays, Sundays and the following holidays:

-New Year’s Day, Memorial Day, Fourth of July, Labor Day, Thanksgiving, and Christmas
+New Year’s Day, Martin Luther King Jr Day, Washington's Birthday, Memorial Day, Juneteenth, Fourth of July, Labor Day, Columbus Day, Vetern's Day, Thanksgiving, and Christmas

 Story hour will be cancelled if the Mormon Trail School District cancels or delays school due to inclement weather.
 Regular library hours will be observed during the winter providing library staff can safely travel to the library.